Tag Archive for: donating

 Goodwill Donation Tips

 A group of my fellow NAPO-New England (National Association of Productivity and Organizing Professionals) members and I went on a behind-the-scenes tour of the Morgan Memorial Goodwill Industries, Boston.
-We learned about its mission, to help individuals with barriers to self-sufficiency, achieve independence and dignity through work.
-We learned about its origin.
-It was established by a Boston minister in 1895 but no longer has a religious affiliation.
-We learned about its efficiency as a community-based nonprofit.
-In 2022, $.89 of every dollar spent went to programs that helped transfer lives.
+We learned about its’ mission to help individuals, with barriers to self-sufficiency, to achieve independence and dignity through work.
+We learned about its origin, having been established by a Boston minister in 1895 but no longer has religious affiliations.
+We learned about its succes as a community-based nonprofit.
+For example, in 2022, for every dollar spent, $.89 went to programs that helped transfer lives.
 We also witnessed first-hand how they effectively process their 680,000 individual donations.
 Needless to say the tour was very informative and educational.
 It left me with a greater understanding of what happens to donated goods, and an appreciation for all the excellent work this nonprofit does.

 Donation Tips:

-• Goodwill accepts gently-used goods in usable condition.
+• Goodwill accepts gently-used goods in fair condition.
 Goods and clothing need to be washed and clean, void of pet hair and smoke.
 Goodwill does not clean or launder anything.

 • Clothes can have slight rips, small stains, or missing buttons as long as it’s clean.
 Goodwill inspectors sort through the donations.
 It takes them 3 seconds to evaluate each piece.
 The damaged items get sold in bulk to textile recycle companies.